KonnexionsGmbH/dcr-core/docs/development_version_planning.md

 - API documentation: Content improvement
 - API documentation: Layout improvement
-- admin: reset a list of documents: clean up the database before the next process retry - delete existing data
-- tool: check the content of the file directory against the database
 - line type header & footer:
   - optional: ignore the first / last page
   - optional: logging of the applied method